desimilkyway/desi-mws-edr-datamodel/docs/mwsall.rst

 EXTNAME = SPTAB

 This is table of measurements by FERRE of coadded DESI spectra.
 This table combines the measurements from different survey/program pairs.
-This table has exactly the same length as the RVTAB and is matching row by row the RVTAB.
+This table has exactly the same length as the RVTAB and matches row by row the RVTAB extension.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~